-No later than June 30 of the fiscal year following the adoption of the final multi-year financial plan, the County Executive shall re-examine the expenditure and revenue estimates included in the final multi-year financial plan and file a report summarizing such re-examination with the Clerk of the County Legislature.
-In the event that the County Executive identifies actual or anticipated reductions in revenues or increases in expenditures that are likely to adversely impact the County's projected financial position in the out-years of the multi-year financial plan, the County Executive must submit to the County Legislature a modified multi-year financial plan, along with the report summarizing the re-examination, in accordance with the County
+No later than June 30 of the fiscal year following the adoption of the final multi-year financial plan, the County Executive is required to re-examine the expenditure and revenue estimates included in the final multi-year financial plan and file a report summarizing such re-examination with the Clerk of the County Legislature.
+In the event that the County Executive identifies actual or anticipated reductions in revenues or increases in expenditures that are likely to adversely impact the County's projected financial position in the out-years of the multi-year financial plan, the County Executive must submit to the County Legislature a modified multi-year financial plan, along with the report summarizing the re-examination, in accordance with the County Charter.

-Charter.
 The County Legislature may then further amend the modified multi-year financial plan within sixty days of the submission by the County Executive, subject to the veto in whole or in part of the County Executive, which may be overridden by at least thirteen affirmative votes by the County Legislature.

 The County Charter does not address the effect of NIFA's powers during a control period under the NIFA Act on the provisions described above.
-See "MONITORING AND OVERSIGHT - External - NIFA" and "APPENDIX F - COUNTY WORKFORCE" herein for information regarding NIFA's powers with respect to the multi-year financial plan during a control period.
+See "MONITORING AND OVERSIGHT - External - NIFA" herein for information regarding NIFA's powers with respect to the multi-year financial plan during a control period.
+See "COUNTY FINANCIAL CONDITION - 2016 Budget and 2016-2019 Multi-Year Financial Plan" herein for a description of NIFA's actions with respect to the 2016-2019 Multi-Year Financial Plan.
+See "LITIGATION - Other Litigation" herein for a description of litigation regarding the adoption of the 2015 Budget and 2015-2018 Multi-Year Financial Plan.